Actinic Keratosis (AK)

 What are the symptoms of actinic keratosis?

-Actinic keratoses are often referred to in the plural form because people rarely develop just one.
-The small bumps typically appear on the parts of the body that are most exposed to the sun's rays such as the ears, nose, cheeks, temples and bald scalp.
-They can also appear on the forearms and backs of hands and usually look like rough bumps or patches on the skin.
+AKs are often referred to in the plural form because people rarely develop just one.
+The small bumps typically appear on the parts of the body that are most exposed to the sun's rays such as the face, ears, bald scalp, and back of the hands.
+They can also appear on sun-exposed areas of the arms or legs and usually look like rough bumps or patches on the skin.

 What are the risk factors for actinic keratosis?

 AK is caused by the accumulation of sun exposure over time, says Dr. Christensen.
-It's very common in adults 55 years old and over, especially those who have spent a lot of time working or exercising outdoors (for example, construction workers, boaters and tennis players).
+It's very common in adults 50 years old and over, especially those who have spent a lot of time working or exercising outdoors (for example, construction workers, boaters, and tennis players).
+It is one of the most common conditions treated by dermatologists.

 How is actinic keratosis diagnosed?